stackforge/fuel-docs/pages/operations/docker-on-master.rst

 .. note:: This is not reversible, so use with caution.

-Find containets names by running:
+Find containers names by running:
 ::

   dockerctl list